 Haemophilus influenzae (H influenzae) type b is a bacterium that commonly caused childhood bacterial meningitis, pneumonia, blood infection, and epiglottitis (throat swelling that can block breathing).
 Despite its name, this bacterium is entirely different from the viruses that cause influenza (the flu).
-Prior to the vaccine, about 600 children died every year in the U.S. Because of routine vaccination, serious Hib disease in children is now rare.
+Prior to the vaccine, about 600 children died of Hib infections every year in the US.
+Because of routine vaccination, serious Hib disease in children is now rare.

 The photo above is a Gram stain of spinal fluid from a person with meningitis.
-The rod-like organisms seen in the fluid are Haemophilus influenza, one of the most common causes of childhood meningitis (prior to the widespread use of the H. influenza vaccine).
+The rod-like organisms seen in the fluid are H influenzae, one of the most common causes of childhood meningitis (prior to the widespread use of the H influenzae vaccine).
 The large red-colored objects are cells in the spinal fluid.
-A vaccine to prevent infection by Haemophilus influenza type B is available as one of the routine childhood immunizations (Hib), typically given at 2, 4, and 12 months.
+A vaccine to prevent infection by H influenzae type b is available as one of the routine childhood immunizations (Hib), typically given at 2, 4, and 12 months.

 Hib can be given as a shot by itself, or it can be combined with another vaccine:

-Your health care provider can tell you whether the combined vaccine is right for your child.
+Your provider can tell you whether the combined vaccine is right for your child.

 Adults with certain health problems, such as sickle cell disease, or conditions affecting the spleen, should have the Hib vaccine if they have not already been vaccinated.
 Hematopoietic stem cell transplant recipients should also receive a 3-dose regimen 6 to 12 months after transplantation, regardless of vaccination history.